radiantearth/stac-api-spec/api-spec.md

 The core of STAC API simply returns a valid [STAC Catalog](stac-spec/catalog-spec/catalog-spec.md) and a description of what parts of the fuller STAC API specification it conforms to.
 The `links` section of the Catalog is the jumping off point for the more powerful capabilities - it contains a list of URL's, each described by particular link 'relationships' (`rel`) to indicate their functionality.
+Note that the [STAC Core specification](stac-spec) provides most all the content of API responses - the STAC API is primarily concerned with the return of STAC [Items](stac-spec/item-spec/README.md) and [Collections](stac-spec/collection-spec/README.md) through API functionality.

-The `search` rel is one of the most common, often located at a `/search` endpoint.
+The search functionality is one of the most common, provided by the `search` rel often located at a `/search` endpoint.
 It re-uses all of the OAFeat [query parameters](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_items_) specified in their 'core', and adds a couple more.
 It does not require a full implementation of OAFeat, it is instead a simplified construct that can run a search across any set of indexed STAC [`Items`](stac-spec/item-spec/README.md).

 The other common most common link relationship is `data`, which goes to a complete list of available 'Collections', along with a mechanism to request individual collections by ID.
 These are specified by OGC API, in the